vonajs/vona/packages-docs/guide/techniques/orm/advanced/multi-database.md

 - `newInstance`: Passes the datasource to use and returns a new model instance

-So far, we've used the `user-pg` datasource to query user information and the `system default datasource` to query order lists
+So far, we've used the `user-pg` datasource to query user information and the `system default datasource` to query order list

-## 使用数据源：Relation动态选项
+## Using Datasources: Relation dynamic options

-可以在 relation 选项中动态指定数据源：
+The datasource can be specified dynamically in the relation options:

 ``` diff
 class ServiceOrder {